 The rear panel is held in place with finger-screws, which only need to be gently tightened.

 Do not use tools to tighten or loosen the screws, as this could cause damage to the internal threads.

-Safety First ......Don't assume anything.....
+Safety FirstDon't assume anything......
 Always double check.
 If in doubt, ask someone who is QUALIFIED to assist you in the subject.
-Please contact us if you need help, if you have a complaint, or if you have suggestions to help us improve our products or services.